c-oreills/c-oreills-staging/_posts/2015-03-01-testing-race-conditions-in-python.md

 Incrmnt is now race free, and people can happily click all day long without worrying about not being counted.

-This was a simple example, but before_after can be used in more complicated races to ensure that functions deal with the situation properly.
+This was a simple example, but before_after can be used in more complicated races to ensure that your functions deal with the situation properly.
 Being able to test and reproduce in a single threaded environment is key to being more confident that you're handling your races properly.